5 Tips for Taking Great Vacation Photos

 Mickey Mouse Waffle

-Snap a picture of your breakfast, the view from your hotel window, your family getting ready to go out, your boyfriend checking his feeds during dinner :-|, or any little candid moment you’d like to remember.
+Snap a picture of your breakfast, the view from your hotel window, your family getting ready to go out, or any little candid moment you’d like to remember.

 I find that these shots are the ones I really cherish, because they remind me of my experience, rather than the place itself.
 I love this shot of my epic R2D2 “Mostly Lisa” Mouse Ears getting made.